 Early Eskimos made kayak frames using driftwood, and early kayaks were wrapped in sealskins.

 In fact, most early kayaks were fabricated using wood for the frame and then tied together using sinew, or tendons, with a seal skin cover.
 Kayaks were virtually unsinkable with air-filled seal bladders.
 Today, very few traditional skin kayaks are still in use and the knowledge of their construction is quickly fading.
 Other early kayaks were made from whalebone or driftwood.

-The materials that have been used to make a kayak have changed significantly with the years.
-Europeans eventually discovered the versatility of the kayak, and hkayaks once designed with sealskins were designed by Europeans with fabric covers.
-This method continued until the 1950’s when a company known as Valley Products began producing the first fiberglass kayak.
+The materials that have been used to make a kayak have changed significantly over the years.
+Europeans eventually discovered the versatility of the kayak, and kayaks once designed with sealskins were designed by Europeans with fabric covers.
+This method continued until the 1950s when a company known as Valley Products began producing the first fiberglass kayak.
 Then in 1984, the first plastic kayak was introduced.
 Kayaks continue to become lighter, sturdier, and more versatile.